What Age Should Kids Get a Phone?

 This is a formal agreement between you and your kid that covers expectations, responsibilities, and consequences.
 Lay down all the ground rules about screen time, passwords, message content, internet usage, parental surveillance, and even monthly bill payment (e.g., do they pay overages?).
 Type it up, print it out, and sign it together.

-Compare the best kid safety products
+Compare the best kids safety technology products

 Best for